Jezzamonn/fourier/content.md

 ## Epicycles

-Now at the start, I said it splits intos into sine waves.
+Now at the start, I said it splits things into sine waves.
 The thing is, the sine waves it creates are not just regular sine waves, but they’re 3D.
 You could call them "complex sinusoids".
 Or just "spirals".

 <canvas id="complex-sinusoid" class="sketch" width=500 height=500></canvas>